 The Manor offers three substantial and well balanced meals daily.
 All special requirements and diets are catered for.
 Any resident with a genuine dislike will automatically receive an alternative.
 Meal times are below but can be varied to suit.

 Sample menu

-Breakfast (8:00am - 9:00am)
+Breakfast (7:30am - 9:00am)

-Fruit juice or prunes, a selection of cereals and porridge, toast and preserves, tea or coffee.
+Fruit juice or prunes, a selection of cereals and porridge, toast and marmalade, tea or coffee, full English breakfast.